Hemisfer is a software designed to estimate the leaf area index (LAI) and the light regime from hemispherical photographs.

 Since the development of this software was carried out within a public research institute, we have an interest to share it and to make our results known.

 In its free downloadable version, Hemisfer is fully functional.
 The only limitation is that it cannot analyse hemispherical pictures exceeding 1000 pixels in diameter.
 This is sufficient for all sorts of tests and exercises and the results will be quite accurate in most cases.
-Actually, LAI estimates are less affected by the resolution of the picture than by many other factors where Hemisfer offers valuable solutions and advices (through its integrated help).
+Actually, LAI estimates are less affected by the resolution of the picture than by many other factors where Hemisfer offers valuable solutions and advice (through its integrated help).

 To test Hemisfer, we also developped a software, called Canopix, to produce artificial canopy pictures.
 It produces random pictures according to three user-set parameters: LAI, mean leaf angle and ground slope.
 Canopix can be dowloaded as freeware.